China: Huangshan, What Equipment to Bring and On-Site Logistics (Part 4)

 Tripods

-I now always travel with two tripods.
-My GITZO Mountaineer S3 carbon (above), which I acquired after my first trips to China.
+I now always travel with 2 tripods.
+My GITZO TRAVELER Carbon (above), which I acquired after my first trips to China.
 Then, specifically for Huangshan, I bring along a foldable tripod like the JOBY GorillaPod (below).

 Even though a single traditional aluminum tripod is more than sufficient, there are often times when it's impossible to set it up, given the narrowness of the platforms.
 On the other hand, it's always possible to attach a GorillaPod to safety railings and thereby bypass these railings that ruin foregrounds.